 - Consider buying smaller amounts of more expensive, artisanal cheeses and buying larger amounts of inexpensive cheeses (look for less-expensive Brie, Cheddar, Gouda or Monterey Jack.)

-- Serve plenty of bread and crackers and other garnishes so guests have other things to fill up on and you can get away with serving less cheese.
+- Serve plenty of bread and crackers and other garnishes like grapes, so guests have other things to fill up on and you can get away with serving less cheese.

 03 of 04